petalorstem/100-days-of-code/log.md

 **Thoughts:** I am a CS graduate and I know some basics but I'm making notes of everything so my progress is slow.
 I love learning this way rather than at college.
 We just skimmed thourgh JavaScript without proper order and just for the sake of completing the syllabus.
 Though for the project I managed to make a Pomodoro Timer with the crumbs of JavaScript I understood and with help of YouTube tutorials.
 At the end of this I really want to be able to make one on my own along with other projects.

+### Day 3: October 31, 2021
+#####

+**Today's Progress**: 22% progress on Basic JavaScript under JavaScript Algorithms and Data Structures Certification.
+**Thoughts:** For a few days I'm going to focus on showing up rather than how much I manage to complete since i'm dealing with a lot of inconsistencies.
+I really need to do something about it.
+It's best to take small steps at a time.

 <!--### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.